-Michael Kirby: Lots of truths written by various people, including psychologists and psychiatrists, in difficulty in coping with stress.
+Michael Kirby: Lots of truths written by various people, including psychologists and psychiatrists, in the United States mainly but also in Canada.
+It's a subject which in the macho atmosphere of the law in Australia there was a great disinclination to talk about it.
+I don't myself feel that I have a really big difficulty in coping with stress.
 When I was younger, when I was in the Law Reform Commission for example and I had to make a major speech, I was fearsomely nervous, fearsomely nervous.
 But I've got to a point in my life now that I can cope.